amir-rismani/nextjs15-tutorial/02-routing/README.md

 - Route groups are useful for:
   - **Organizing routes into groups** e.g. by site section, intent, or team.
+  - Enabling **nested layouts** in the same route segment level:
+    - Creating multiple nested layouts in the same segment, including multiple root layouts
+    - Adding a layout to a subset of routes in a common segment

+- To create multiple root layouts, remove the top-level `layout.js` file, and add a `layout.js` file inside each **route groups**.
+This is useful for partitioning an application into sections that have a completely different UI or experience.
+The `<html>` and `<body>` tags need to be **added to each root layout**.
 ## Getting Started

 First, run the development server: